NAU-PIXEL/FLIR_Processing/readme.md

 > python3 process.py -i [input_dir] -o [output_dir] --height [height/distance in meters] -e [float_emissive_property]

-D) Convert a directory of DJI thermal images to tiffs.
+D) Convert a directory of DJI thermal images (Produced by DJI thermal cameras) to tiffs.
 The thermal images should not be mixed with visible images in the same directory.
 All other options should also work with the DIRP option.
 > python3 process.py -i [input_dir] -o [output_dir] --height [height/distance in meters] --dirp